lxc/incus/doc/howto/cluster_recover.md

    This command shows which cluster members have one of the database roles.
 1. Pick one of the listed database members that is still online as the new leader.
    Log on to the machine (if it differs from the one you are already logged on to).
-1. Make sure that the LXD daemon is not running on the machine.
+1. Make sure that the Incus daemon is not running on the machine.
    For example, if you're using the snap:

        sudo snap stop lxd

-1. Log on to all other cluster members that are still online and stop the LXD daemon.
+1. Log on to all other cluster members that are still online and stop the Incus daemon.
 1. On the server that you picked as the new leader, run the following command:

        sudo incus admin cluster recover-from-quorum-loss

-1. Start the LXD daemon again on all machines, starting with the new leader.
+1. Start the Incus daemon again on all machines, starting with the new leader.
    For example, if you're using the snap:

        sudo snap start lxd